-Intrinsic motivation is when you take actions because you’re driven by non-tangible rewards.
+Intrinsic motivation is when you take actions because you’re driven by non-physical rewards.
 For example, you may be intrinsically motivated to wake up 30 minutes early to go to the gym, because it makes you feel more energetic and productive.

 Gamification is a way of creating a structured reward system that relies on extrinsic motivation, in order to keep up a steady dopamine stream.
-The name comes from the fact that this technique involves applying game-like elements to something that’s not normally fun.
+The name comes from the fact that this technique involves adding game-like elements to something that’s not normally fun.

 Black hat strategies motivate people by triggering more negative concepts, such as scarcity, avoidance, unpredictability, and greed.

 For example, online learning sites like DuoLingo and Khan Academy track the number of days in a row that you’ve completed a specific task.
-This ‘streak' is a positive motivator, showing your accomplishments in a concrete form:
+This “streak” is a positive motivator, showing your accomplishments in a concrete form:

 The goal is to create a mix of positive and negative reinforcement, so that users are rewarded for the positive things they do, and are motivated to improve when they mess up.

 1. Progress Tracking

 Progress tracking presents visual cues that show users how far they’ve come, and can be very effective in helping people create small goals for themselves.

-By creating ‘mini' tasks, you can help users feel satisfied after each small chunk of activity, motivating them to keep moving forward:
+By creating mini tasks, you can help users feel satisfied after each small chunk of activity, motivating them to keep moving forward:

 You can create as many individual progress maps as you’d like, configure them to suit your needs, and decide which tasks to include as a part of each user’s progress.
 You can then place the maps anywhere on your site using a shortcode.

 The online language learning course DuoLingo makes effective use of this strategy.
 It pairs streaks with optional daily emails, reminding the user that learning a language requires consistent practice.

-You can add a streak tracker to your online WordPress courses by using the GamiPress Daily Login Rewards add-on.
+You can add a streak tracker to your online WordPress courses using the GamiPress Daily Login Rewards add-on.
 This displays a calendar showing each user’s daily log-in record.
 You can configure as many calendar types as you want, and place them on your site a using a shortcode.

 Badges are another effective motivational tool that combines a feeling of achievement with the desire for ownership.
 For example, if your site displays a list of all possible badges, that can help users want to keep going until they’ve earned each one.